Washington County: Early Landowners of Washington County

 Please note that these land transfers predate the deed books located in each county because they deal with the first transfer of land to private individuals from Pennsylvania’s colonial or state government.
 Once the land passed into the hands of a private owner, any subsequent transfer of the land was recorded as deeds in the county courthouse as it existed at that time.
 Washington County was originally part of Cumberland County (1750-1771), then Bedford County (1771-1773), and then Westmoreland County until Washington became a county of its own in 1781.
 Thus you may need to search those counties for deeds, wills, etc. depending on when your ancestor(s) settled here.

-Example of Using the Atlas: On the chapter page (left image), William “Millar” of Buffalo Township warranted a 426-acre tract on 29 June 1785 that was surveyed on 6 September 1785.
+On the chapter page (left image below showing a page from the atlas), William “Millar” of Buffalo Township warranted a 426-acre tract on 29 June 1785 that was surveyed on 6 September 1785.
 He patented it in 1787, gave it the name “Lochness” at that time, and the patent (or final title) was recorded in Patent Book P10, pg.
 55. His survey was recorded in Survey Book C129, pg.
 187. Footnote #25 indicates that he sold his land to John Perry and continues with other transfers of this land.

 The middle image shows Buffalo Township and we can use the coordinates to find his tract at the top of the map extending into Hopewell Township (if the image does not enlarge, right-click on it and “Open Image in New Tab” and then click on it again in order to enlarge it).

 The image on the right is Miller’s survey in Survey Book C129, pg.
 187, accessed by using the link for “Copied Survey Books“).
 We can see his neighbors as of the date of the survey (1785).
 It’s possible that these people are allied families, so it’s wise to open their surveys to see if you can glean more information.
 In this case, the name he used for his tract, “Lochness,” may indicate the area from which he came.